yingweiwo

 Additional Infomation

-Lithium is used as a mood stabilizer, and is used for treatment of depression and mania.
-It is often used in bipolar disorder treatment.
+Lithium is used as a mood stabilizer to treat depression and mania.
+It is commonly used to treat bipolar disorder.

 Mechanism of Action